lmas/thesis/thesis.typ

 _Gillis_ offers a simple to use double-ended queue in Go @gillis and it can operate as an efficient first-in, first-out (FIFO) queue, as illustrated in @deque.
-It's worth noting that it operates in $O(1)$ time when pushing or popping from either end.
+It's worth noting that as it keeps track of both ends, it's able to operate in
+$O(1)$ time when pushing to or popping from respective end.
-The internal buffer is always a power of two too, so this queue fits in nicely with the use of the previously mentioned MASS function and its operation requirements.
+And the internal buffer is always a power of two too, so this data structure fits in well with the MASS function and its requirements, as has been previously explained.

 // pkg source: https://typst.app/universe/package/fletcher
 #import "@preview/fletcher:0.5.7" as fletcher: diagram, node, edge